ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The fourth element 'ecdh_key_parameters' is a CBOR array indicating the parameters of the keys used with the ECDH algorithm in the OSCORE group identified by 'gname'.
 Its content depends on the value of 'ecdh_alg'.
 In particular, its format and value are the same of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'ecdh_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" registry {{COSE.Key.Types}}.

 * The fifth element 'cred_fmt' is a CBOR integer indicating the format of authentication credentials used in the OSCORE group identified by 'gname'.
-It takes value from the "Label" column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}} (REQ6).
+It takes value from the "Label" column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}} (REQ6), with some of those values also indicating the type of container to use for exchanging the authentication credentials with the Group Manager (e.g., a chain or bag of certificates).
 Acceptable values denote a format that MUST explicitly provide the public key as well as a comprehensive set of information related to the public key algorithm.
 This information includes, e.g., the used elliptic curve (when applicable).
 The same considerations and guidelines for the 'cred_fmt' element of 'sign_info' apply (see {{ssec-token-post}}).

 The CDDL notation {{RFC8610}} of the 'ecdh_info' parameter is given below.